 Older Smartrise controllers used hoistway switches or magnets near the top and bottom terminals to perform ETS.
-These have been replaced by parameters which act as "virtual hoistway switches".
+These have been replaced by parameter

 Set the UETS POSITION parameter to a value indicating where a physical ETS switch would be placed at the top of the hoistway.
 When the car passes this position going up, the ETS device will open the SF1 relay if the car has failed to slowdown for the top terminal.